 Activity on all Game Commission social media sites is subject to all applicable federal, state and local laws, regulations and policies.
 Page users engage with the Pennsylvania Game Commission’s social media channels at their own risk and assume responsibility for comments or any information provided.
 The agency reserves the right to ban and remove repeat offenders from the page.

-External links on the Pennsylvania Game Commission’s social media pages do not constitute official endorsement on behalf of the agency.
-Questions about this policy can be directed to
+External links on the Pennsylvania Game Commission's social media pages do not constitute official endorsement on behalf of the agency.
+CLICK HERE to submit a question about this policy or call 1-833-PGC-WILD.

 Game Commission Mobile App